 So how can we possibly embody the relatively tender, nurturing side of our nature in the "real world"?
 There appear to be two general pathways.

 Why anyone would do extreme sports like rock-climbing is incomprehensible for the majority, who tend to be safety-conscious.
 Climbing a 400ft rock face, without safety equipment, demands perfect continuous focused awareness of "just this, right here, right now" for the entire ascent (hours).
-Such prolonged, unshakable quality of awareness is (I've read) so pleasant to experience, that climbers eagerly risk their lives repeatedly for it.
+Such prolonged, unshakable quality of awareness ("being in the zone") is, I've read, so pleasant to experience, that climbers eagerly risk their lives repeatedly for it.

-Whereas altruism, post-traumatic growth & extreme sports all occur suddenly, under extreme circumstances, mindfulness meditation training takes place intentionally, very slowly, gradually, in safety & comfort.
+Whereas altruism, post-traumatic growth & extreme sports all occur suddenly, under extreme circumstances, mindfulness meditation training takes place intentionally, stress-free, very slowly, gradually, in absolute safety.
 While the facilitator holds participants in unconditional love, compassion, empathy, gentleness, patience & perseverance, participants are guided & trained to hold themselves in these very same wholesome attitudes of mind.
-In doing so, they observe, accept & very gradually release all the barriers within that separate them from authenticity, who they truly are: unconditional love & spacious wisdom.
+In doing so, they observe, accept & very gradually release all the fears that separate them from their authenticity, who they truly are: unconditional love & spacious wisdom.
 See also: http://www.johnlovas.com/2018/11/quality-of-attention-understanding-and.html

 Like altruism, post-traumatic growth & extreme sports, mindfulness meditation can take us well beyond our usual fear-based relationship with life, to one of complete engagement, deep connection - intimacy with all of life - with its 10,000 joys & 10,000 sorrows.